makrai/notes/flickinger87-lex-rules-hier.md

+Lexical rules in the hierarchical lexicon
+DP Flickinger
+1987 York University

 # Preface

 * hierarchy of word classes that I present in the first part of this thesis

 # 1 Introduction 1

-* status of the lexicon as an appropriate repository of generalizations about language has changed dramatically in the last ten years of work in generative grammar.
-Today enjoying a position of central importance in theoretical linguistics, the lexicon provides
+* status of the lexicon as an appropr repository of generalizations about lang has changed dramatically in the last ten years of work in generative grammar.
+  * Today enjoying a position of central importance in theoretical linguistics,
   * the basis for expressing generalizations about phenomena which include
     * infection and derivation, but also
     * constructions
       * once viewed as outside the scope of the lexicon, such as the
       * passive relation and properties of control
 * two basic questions:
-  (1) What mechanisms are necessary for expressing these lexical generalizations precisely enough to make them falsifiable?
+  (1) What mechanisms are necessary for expressing these lexical generalizats precisely enough to make them falsifiable?
   (2) What aspects of constituent structure within a sentence remain not accounted for once these lexical mechanisms are in place?
 * Work of the last ten years by
   * Selkirk, Lieber, Anderson, Williams, Kiparsky, and others contains
-    * some concrete proposals for lexical representation and word structure as they affect inflection and derivation, but each of these
+    * some concrete proposals for lexical representation and word structure as they affect inflection and derivation
     * assumes a rich, transformational syntactic component about which few details are provided
   * linguists following Bresnan, Wasow, and Dowty
     * syntactic or semantic generalizations
     * without recourse to transformations